pratik-codes/Sasta-Nextjs/README.md

-#### Final working example implemented server side rendering, file based routing and server side data fetching with `readToString`.
+#### Final working example implemented server side rendering, file based routing and server side data fetching with `renderToString`.

 #### How to run the app
 - `npm i`